r-daytonoxland/UNISALLSKY_OH_TEMP_MAP/README.md

 [Holmen, S., Trends and variability of polar mesopause region temperatures attributed to atmospheric dynamics and solar activity, PhD Thesis, UiT The Arctic University of Norway, 2016.](https://hdl.handle.net/10037/10740)

 [Mark P. J. van der Loo, Gerrit C. Groenenboom (2008) Theoretical transition probabilities for the OH Meinel system.
 J. Chem.
 Phys.
 21 March 2007; 126 (11): 114314.](https://doi.org/10.1063/1.2646859)

+## Data

+This code is for image data for UNIS Allsky Airglow Camera, for access to the camera data, the contacts are listed [here](http://kho.unis.no/Instruments/KeoSentry.html).

 ## Acknowledgements